ForkAwesome/Fork-Awesome/README.md

 This fork is still in its very early stage of development.
 Though If you wish to be part of the adventure, please start submitting patches.

 ## License
-- The Fork Awesome font is licensed under the SIL OFL 1.1:
+- The Font Awesome font is licensed under the SIL OFL 1.1:
   - http://scripts.sil.org/OFL
-- Fork Awesome CSS, LESS, and Sass files are licensed under the MIT License:
+- Font Awesome CSS, LESS, and Sass files are licensed under the MIT License:
   - https://opensource.org/licenses/mit-license.html
-- The Fork Awesome documentation is licensed under the CC BY 3.0 License:
+- The Font Awesome documentation is licensed under the CC BY 3.0 License:
   - https://creativecommons.org/licenses/by/3.0/

 ## Changelog